-But … where is the that I was told would be waiting for me?
+But … where is the plastic pal who’s fun to be with that I was told would be waiting for me?

 Robots are becoming increasingly prevalent in the manufacturing, medical and service fields.
 Robots are purposefully designed to work around and with people.
 Robots are even marketed as being “collaborative” in that they are supposedly safer and easier to use than ever.
 In every case, robots are custom-tailored for their users’ needs.
 Such trends imply robotics are becoming consumer products.

-In the home, however, robots are largely limited to hobbyist projects, STEM toys and single-purpose cleaning appliances.
+In the home, however, robots are largely limited to hobbyist projects, STEM toys, single-purpose cleaning appliances.
 Revolutionary and sociable robots are being introduced to an eager market, only to fall short of the capabilities of the simpler, task-built devices that merely sit on a shelf.
 So why the discrepancy?

 In reality, there is no discrepancy.
 It’s the task and the utility of a given robot that allows it to be custom-designed for the end-user.
 Specific tasks get specific robots that are built to be user-friendly.
 General tasks get … something else.
 When the task is unknown or ill-defined, the manufacturer must anticipate all possible—or at least all supported—applications and design around that.